-The capital’s most in-vogue bar with a view, at the top of the Walkie Talkie, gives you all of London, all at once.
+Get all of London, all at once at the top of the Walkie Talkie.
 Don’t expect to just waltz in, however – you’ve either got to book online, or attempt entry during one of the blink-and-you’ll-miss-them walk-in periods.
 Signature cocktails cost £14 plus service, or order a boozy hot tea or hot choc for less.
 Taking them out onto the terrace is a complete no-no – remember, you don’t want to become the spectacle...

 Jason Atherton’s City outpost in Tower 42 (once the UK’s tallest building; now dwarfed by its neighbours) has a smashing standalone bar that employs all of his signature cocktail calling cards to warrant you shelling out £13.
 Its views take in London’s jumble of historic rooftops and bang-up-to-date protrusions.
-Since you’re in the City, try If you tire of the views outside, try one of the interactive drinks on the bar’s augmented reality cocktail menu.
+If you tire of the views outside, try gawping at one of the signature cocktails – they’re pretty gorgeous, too.